argha48/sudoku-aind/README.md

 Q: How do we use constraint propagation to solve the naked twins problem?
 A: The naked twins technique is the following.
 Consider the following puzzle, and look at the two highlighted boxes, 'F3' and 'I3'.
 ![](https://github.com/argha48/sudoku-aind/blob/master/images/naked-twins.png)
 As we can see, both belong to the same column, and both permit the values of 2 and 3.
-Now, we don't know which one has a 2 and which one has a 3, but we know one thing for sure — the values 2 and 3 are locked in those two boxes, so no other box in their same unit (the third column) can contain the values 2 or 3.
+Now, we don't know which one has a 2 and which one has a 3, but we know one thing for sure — the values 2 and 3 are locked in those two boxes, so no other box in their peers unit can contain the values 2 or 3.
 ![](https://github.com/argha48/sudoku-aind/blob/master/images/naked-twins-2.png)
-Thus, we go over all the boxes in their same unit, and remove the values 2 and 3 from their possible values.
+Thus, we go over all the boxes in their peers unit, and remove the values 2 and 3 from their possible values.

 As you can see, we've removed the values 2 and 3 from the boxes 'D3' and 'E3'.
 This is the naked twins technique.
-In this project, you'll write a function that implements this technique.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: You add the diagonal and the anti-diagonal boxes in the unit list so that it constraints the possibilites.

 ### Install